square/leakcanary/docs/fundamentals.md

     │                ~~~~~~~~~~~
     ├─ java.lang.Object[]
     │    Leaking: UNKNOWN
-    │    ↓ array Object[].[0]
+    │    ↓ array Object[].[1]
     │                     ~~~
     ├─ android.widget.TextView
-    │    Leaking: YES (View detached and has parent)
-    │    ↓ TextView.mContext
+    │    Leaking: YES (View.mContext references a destroyed activity) │    ↓ TextView.mContext
     ╰→ com.example.leakcanary.MainActivity
-    ​     Leaking: YES (RefWatcher was watching this and MainActivity#mDestroyed is true)
+    ​     Leaking: YES (TextView↑ is leaking and Activity#mDestroyed is true and ObjectWatcher was watching this)
 ```

 If a node is not leaking, then any prior reference that points to it is not the source of the leak, and also not leaking.
 Similarly, if a node is leaking then any node down the leak trace is also leaking.
 From that, we can deduce that the leak is caused by a reference that is after the last `Leaking: NO`	and before the first `Leaking: YES`.